Immanuel-C/IOptimize/README.md

 ## How to build The C API

-To build the C API you need a compiler that support C17.
+To build the C API you need a compiler that supports C17.
 You must link against
 - User32
 - Advapi32
 - Cfgmgr32